The firm you trust. The counselors that deliver.

 Mr. Washington regularly represents individuals and businesses in federal and state business and commercial civil litigation matters.
 Mr. Washington has over 18 years of experience handling all phases of litigation including up to and through trial.
 Mr. Washington has substantial experience counseling and representing clients confronted with a variety of different claims, including business torts, shareholder/partner disputes and “business divorces,” fiduciary litigation, wrongful death, intellectual property/restrictive covenant litigation, and employment claims.
 Recently, Mr. Washington assisted in the successful defense of a medical practice group defending itself in protracted litigation from claims brought by the family of a former partner relating to his death and alleged compensation he was owed.

-Mr. Washington is the Chairman of the Board of Municipal and Zoning Appeals of Baltimore City.
+Mr. Washington is a past-Chairman of the Board of Municipal and Zoning Appeals of Baltimore City.

 - Litigation Group

 - J.D., University of Maryland School of Law, cum laude 1997

 - B.S., Georgetown University, International Politics, 1994

 - Non-Compete Agreements for Independent Contractors May Cause Employment Woes, by Geoffrey W. Washington, www.bizmonthly.com, October 2015

 - The Impact of Online Reviews, by Geoffrey W. Washington, Esq., Maryland Bar Bulletin, October 2014

 - P3 in MD: New Day for Public-Private Cooperation, by Geoffrey W. Washington, Esq. and Brian Perlberg, Esq., Maryland Bar Bulletin, June 2014

 - Online reviews: It’s all fun and games until someone gets sued, Baltimore Business Journal, June 14-20, 2013